aaazzam/fastmcp-tasks/README.md

 # FastMCP Background Tasks Demo (SEP-1686)

-This project demonstrates **true concurrent background task execution** in FastMCP using the experimental `sep-1686` branch.
-Watch multiple tasks run in parallel while you poll their status and retrieve results!
+This project demonstrates **task lifecycle management** in FastMCP using the experimental `sep-1686` branch.
+Learn how background tasks enable long-running operations that survive client disconnects, can be monitored from multiple clients, and persist beyond the initial connection.

 **This demo shows:**
-- ✅ **Real concurrent execution** - 3 tasks (3s+2s+1s) complete in ~3s total
+- ✅ **Concurrent execution** - Tasks run in parallel (3s+2s+1s = ~3s total)
-- ✅ Task-enabled server tools running in parallel
+- ✅ **Status polling** - Monitor task progress in real-time
-- ✅ Status polling while tasks run in the background
+- ✅ **Fire-and-forget patterns** - Submit work and check back later
-- ✅ Multiple usage patterns for task management
+- ✅ **Comparison with asyncio.gather** - Understand when to use each approach

 ## Understanding SEP-1686: Why Background Tasks Matter